Introduction to Decentralized Finance

 If you want to make money by speculating on the price or engaging in established trading systems like arbitrage or statistical arbitrage, you should not even think of working with DeFi assets, at least, for the time being.
 We still need several technological breakthroughs to happen in the industry before we can start trading as efficiently as in the case with CEX platforms.

 The anonymity and the absence of “Know Your Customer” practices in the industry make it impossible to cancel or revert any transactions.
-It means that security and protection of your credentials become a critical issue.
+It means that security and protection of your credentials, including private keys, become a critical issue.

 Low liquidity is an issue that may significantly affect the price action and cause issues for retail traders using DEX platforms.
 Sudden volatility, slippages, and tailgating are all consequences of liquidity issues that plague the DeFi industry.

-Since many DeFi platform run on a layer-one host blockchain network, it inherits all the weaknesses and downsides of the host chain making it hard to build truly unique products that will remain relevant indefinitely.
+Since many DeFi platforms run on a layer-one host blockchain network, which are public blockchains, they inherit all the weaknesses and downsides of the host chain, making it hard to build truly unique products that will remain relevant indefinitely.

 Flawed smart contracts can have catastrophic consequences for token holders as funds vanish if these contracts have vulnerabilities, exploits, or other weaknesses.
+Many DeFi platforms require users to provide collateral to secure loans, ensuring that funds are protected even if the borrower defaults.
 Many DeFi platforms made terrible mistakes in the past.

 Differences between architectures create the problem of reduced interoperability preventing users from using their tokens when they want to engage with other products and services within the same domain.